gavv/gavv.github.io/content/articles/009-pulseaudio-under-the-hood.md

 * the implementation of RTP sender and receiver in PulseAudio doesn't employ any RTP extensions for error correction or retransmission, and packet losses cause playback holes

-This problem is addressed by the PulseAudio integration for the [Roc](https://github.com/roc-project/roc) project that I'm currently working on.
+This problem is addressed by the [Roc](https://roc-project.github.io/) project that I'm currently [working on](https://gavv.github.io/articles/new-network-transport/).

 ### Usability